alahiff/dakota-examples/jorek/scan-optimise/README.md

 25322   jorek-sweep-optimise-with-data/dakota-jorek-optimise/8   2019-10-23 06:19:14   deploying                jorek-dakota.simg   /usr/local/bin/generate-jorek-input.perl $x1 $x2 injt60sa.template
 ```

+## Downloading the output files and work directories
 Each job will create a tarball containing:
 * dakota_jorek.out
 * dakota_jorek.dat
 * all the work directories created by Dakota

 which will be automatically uploaded to ECHO as each job completed.